arpitbbhayani/articles/blogs/copy-on-write.md

 Copy-On-Write, abbreviately referred to as CoW suggests deferring the copy process until the first modification.
 A resource is usually copied when we do not want the changes made in either resource to be visible to the other.
-A resource here could be anything - an in-memory page, a database disk block, an item in a structure or even the entire data structure.
+A resource here could be anything - an in-memory page, a database disk block, an item in a structure, or even the entire data structure.

 CoW suggests that we first copy by reference and let both instances point to the same resource and before the first modification we clone the original resource and then apply the updates.
-In a gist CoW suggests we defer the process of copying until the first modification is about to be made.
+In a gist, CoW suggests we defer the process of copying until the first modification is about to be made.

 # Deep copying
 The process of creating a pure clone of the resource is called [Deep Copying](https://en.wikipedia.org/wiki/Object_copying#Deep_copy) and it copies not only the immediate resource but also all the remote resources that are referenced within it.
 Thus if we were to deep copy a [Linked List](https://en.wikipedia.org/wiki/Linked_list) we do not copy the head pointer, rather we clone all the nodes of the list and create an entirely new list from the original one.
 A C++ function deep copying a Linked List is as illustrated below